debalina2710/XEMPLA-AI-OM-PLATFORM/README.md

 # Xempla AI O&M Platform (Simple Version)

-> A basic college project that shows how AI can help in maintenance work using simple tools like Python and a web page.
+> A basic project that shows how AI can help in maintenance work using simple tools like Python and a web page.

 ---